discdiver/background-tasks/tutorial/README.md

 Alright, you're able to submit tasks to multiple Prefect task servers running in the background!
 This is cool because we can observe these tasks executing in parallel and very quickly with web sockets - no polling required.

-Let's wire up our background tasks to a FastAPI task server.
+Next, let's wire up our task server to a FastAPI task server.

 ## Example 3: Create a basic FastAPI server that submits tasks to a Prefect task server

-Step 1: Define two routes for the FastAPI server in a Python file.
+Step 1: Define API routes for the FastAPI server in a Python file.

+Let's define two routes for our FastAPI server.
+The first is a basic hello world route at the root URL to confirm that the FastAPI server is working.
+The second route, `/task`, will submit a task to the Prefect task server when the URL is hit and return information about the submitted task.
+You could name this route whatever you like.

 Here are the contents of [first_fastapi.py](./first_fastapi.py)